 For more information on any aspect of Literacy at Duke’s or the small group interventions, please contact:

-Ms T Neale, Head of Differentiation Department – firstname.lastname@example.org
+Ms L McLaughlin, Head of Differentiation and SENCO – email@example.com

-At Duke’s, we believe that to be true functional, our students need to be highly numerate and therefore in addition to our Maths lesson, we expect numeracy opportunities to be identified and highlighted in all areas of the curriculum.
-We have high expectations of our student’s readiness to learn and therefore have a scientific calculator and a geometry set to be a part of their essential equipment list.
+At Duke’s, we believe that to be truly functional, our students need to be highly numerate.
+Therefore in addition to our mathematics lesson, we expect numeracy opportunities to be identified and highlighted in all areas of the curriculum.
+We have high expectations of our students’ readiness to learn and therefore have a scientific calculator and a geometry set are part of their essential equipment list.